-12.1 SCORING
+12.1 - SCORING

-- Crossing Boundaries (encroachments)
+- Crossing boundaries (encroachments).

-- Pull-ups
+- Pull-ups.

-- Vehicle Exits
+- · Vehicle exits.

+- Final position.

-The examiner will score the number of times you touch or cross over an exercise boundary line with any portion of your vehicle.
+Encroachments - The examiner will score the number of times you touch or cross over an exercise boundary line with any portion of your vehicle.
 Each encroachment will count as an error.

-You will not be penalized for initial pull-ups or for safely stopping and exiting the vehicle to check the external position of the vehicle.
-However, an excessive number of pull-ups, exits, or encroachments will result in automatic failure of the basic skills test.
+Pull-ups - You will not be penalized for initial pull-ups.
+However, an excessive number of pull-ups will count as errors.